 If you choose to switch providers or your business closes or is sold, you’re stuck paying for the terminal due to the binding terms of the lease.
 Unethical providers’ failure to mention lease lengths is two fold: Along with earning an incredibly high profit, they guarantee themselves a fixed income from your account.
 If you choose to discontinue using that provider, it still makes money off of you.

 It’s common for credit card machine leasing companies to sneak in auto-renew clauses.
 Unethical providers love to add them into busy and confusing lease terms — since most business owners don’t read through every single term, providers know they’ll likely miss this unsavory condition.

-You have a few options if you choose to break a terminal lease:
+You have a few options if you choose to break a credit card machine lease:

 Of course, none of the above are ideal.
 Luckily there are ways to avoid terminal credit card machine leasing companies altogether.

 Avoiding credit card terminal leasing takes a bit of work but is worth the savings.
 Here are some best practices for avoiding terminal leases: